 There is perhaps no area of law that has the potential to impact your loved ones more than estate planning does.
 By adequately preparing for life after death, proceeding through the estate planning process can help ensure that those you love most will be well-protected long after you’re gone.

 A will is a legal document that essentially provides instructions about how you would like your assets to be distributed after you are gone.
-By putting a will in place, you are documenting your wishes and ensuring that your wishes are carried out once you pass away.
+By putting a will in place with the help of a trustworthy Minneapolis estate planning lawyer, you’re documenting your wishes and ensuring that they’re carried out once you pass away.
 If you pass away without leaving a will, Minnesota’s inheritance laws will decide how your estate will be divided, which can lead to additional stress and potential disputes among your loved ones.
 A will allows you and your family to retain the control, rather than leaving these important decisions in the hands of the court.

 In the State of Minnesota, a trust manages the distribution of your assets following your death.
 Sometimes a trust with a pourover will is a better plan than just a will.
 A trust is created with the transfer of property by the owner (i.e. you) to another person (i.e. the trustee, which is usually also you) during your lifetime.
 Keep in mind that a successor trustee can be a professional with financial knowledge, a relative and/or friend.
 You may also enlist the services of a professional trust company.
 Your trustee will hold the title to your property and manage your estate on behalf of your beneficiaries.
 Contact Waldron Law Offices, Ltd. today to learn more about how trusts can minimize estate taxes while keeping your hard-earned assets where they belong—within the family, while avoiding probate.